Ard Yasht

-The Ard Yasht or Arshishvang Yasht is the seventeenth Yasht of the 21 Yasht collection.
+The Ard Yasht or Arshishvang Yasht is the seventeenth hymn of the 21 Yashts.
 It is named after and dedicated to the praise of Ashi, the Zoroastrian divinity representing recompense and capricious luck.

 Overview

-The Ard Yasht consists of 62 stanzas, which are further grouped into 10 sections called Kardas.
+The Ard Yasht consists of 62 stanzas, which are further grouped into 10 sections called kardas.
 This makes it relatively short among the so-called Great Yashts.
 Regardless, it is considered to be of high literary quality and covers a wide range of topics.
-The Yasht does not have a commentary in Middle Persian.
+The yasht does not have a commentary in Middle Persian.
 In the Zoroastrian calendar, it is celebrated on the 25th day of the month dedicated to Ashi.